EtDu/lavamoat-browserify-examples/01-simple-js/README.md

 yarn start
 ```

-### explanation
+### Explanation

-In this example the config autogeneration and build scripts use the browserify js api and live in `build.js`.
-For convenience, the npm scripts `"lavamoat"` and `"start"` call `build.js`, using an environment variable to specify when to automatically generate the config.
+In this example, the config autogeneration and build scripts use the Browserify JS API and live in `build.js`.
+For convenience, the npm scripts `"lavamoat"` and `"start"` call `build.js`, using an environment variable to specify when to automatically generate the config:

-**note: the whitespace in the plugin field is important**
+**Note: the whitespace in the plugin field is important**

 ```json
 "scripts": {